ZiyTang/research-container/README.md

 docker run -it --rm <hub-user>/<repo-name>[:<tag>]
 ```

-The image would automatically pull if the image is not found locally.
+The image would automatically pull from dockerhub if the image is not found locally.

 ### Manage local image